-- the Catalogue item section has the course title, summary and rationale fields
+- the Catalogue item section - this contains the course title, summary and rationale fields

-- the Additional course information section has the career stage, session duration, course content and standard descriptor fields.
+- the Additional course information section - this contains the career stage, session duration, course content and the standard descriptor fields.

 The catalogue item includes a course title, summary and rationale fields.

 When determining the title of the course, it is important to use key words and concepts that reflect the content.

 - Do not exceed 255 characters including spaces and punctuation.

 - The title cannot be changed once approved.